NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 ## <kbd id="Teaching"><a href="#Teaching" style="text-decoration: none; color: #326496">Teaching</a></kbd>

-A brief profile of my teaching at UIUC:
+A brief profile of my teaching at UIUC.

 ## Courses
 * Math 241, Calculus III